rtasalem/busgres/README.md

 [Busgres](https://www.npmjs.com/package/busgres) is a Node.js package that will receieve a message from an Azure Service Bus queue or topic and save it into a PostgreSQL database.
 It utilises the [`@azure/service-bus`](https://www.npmjs.com/package/@azure/service-bus) package for Service Bus integration and the [`pg` (node-postgres)](https://www.npmjs.com/package/pg) package for PostgreSQL connectivity.

+Busgres

+/ˈbʌsˌɡrɛs/

+noun

+An npm package that integrates service bus systems with PostgreSQL databases, allowing for the capture and storage of messages sent via a service bus into a PostgreSQL database.

+Example: "I thought my life was over, but then I found Busgres and realised the functionality of this one NPM module was all I needed to know true happiness."

+f

 ## Installation

 This package can be installed using NPM: